psychemedia/island-storynotes/piedPiperNewtown/visit_newtown.md

 # A Visit to Newtown

-What, then, is the town of Newtown, or *was* the town of Francheville like, and what of its history?
+What, then, is the town of Newtown, or *was* the town of Francheville, like?
+And what of its history?

 Here are two accounts from a hundred years or so ago, the second of which also includes a brief retelling of the localised piper tale.